Warning: spoilers for Star Wars: The Last Jedi ahead!

 Despite the title of the movie, there is no such thing as the last Jedi — and there won't be when nobodies and legacies alike wield the Force.
 Rey herself takes the Jedi tomes from the tree on Ahch-To (before Yoda burns it, obviously) to continue the legacy.
 The last shot of the movie further drives it home, as the young boy in the Fathier enclosure in Canto Bight seemingly uses the Force to move his broom into his hand.
 The Force flows through the universe and people regardless of bloodlines (especially since indicative midi-chlorians, if you want to get into it, aren't passed down genetically).

-If Rey is a nobody from nowhere, but she revives the Jedi Order or balances the Force anyway, it demonstrates that heroes are not chosen: they're formed.
+If Rey is a nobody from nowhere and she still revives the Jedi Order or balances the Force anyway, it demonstrates that heroes are not chosen: they're formed.
 They rise to answer the call, like Admiral Holdo and Rose Tico.
 Rey and the stable boy, neither of whom are part of the epic family drama playing out across the galaxies, open the story to a future.
 Because of this, there can be no last Jedi.
 Anyone could be the next hero.
 There is no Chosen One anymore (he was lightninged to death and then cremated, remember?).
 Rey's background matters because it doesn't matter.